Daddiu/GodotAdMob-UMP/README.md

 <h3>COMPILING</h3>
 If you want to compile it yourself (not required):

-- Clone this repository.
+- Clone this repository
-- Open the command line.
+- Open the command line
-- Go the root directory of the cloned repository.
+- Go the root directory of the cloned repository
 - Run ```gradlew build```

   If everything goes fine, you should find your AARs files in the ```godotadmob\build\outputs\aar``` folder